Cloud Strife: Portayal in the Final Fantasy VII remakes

+Other responses

 Cloud's redesign in Kingdom Hearts was praised as being the best in the game by Animefringe.

 His development in Advent Children was praised by DVD Talk.
 In regards to the remains of Midgar from Advent Children, Destructoid noted the message within its writing regarding the characters' lives in Midgar, as its people are able to move on with their lives, but Cloud is unable to due to past trauma over Aerith's death.
 Kotaku saw the focus on Midgar's ruins as a parallel with psychological trauma due to how some of its survivors suffer from Geostigma, a disease that cannot be fought physically.
 Joystiqs Andrew Yoon opined that the director's cut version of the film provides more depth to Cloud's development, taking advantage of its longer runtime by better "humanizing [him]".
 GamesRadar stated that while Cloud felt like a "miserable" character in the film, him coming to terms with his past was appealing alongside his new swords stored in his bike.
 Yoshinori Kitase said that the fight between Cloud and Sephiroth was popular enough to make Japanese gamers do a remake of it in Dissidia Final Fantasy and expected Western fans would also emulate it.
 Meristation praised Cloud's new appearance in Advent Children and how it came across appealing in the spin-off Dirge of Cerberus, despite him having less screentime due to the narrative focusing on Vincent.